AloXado320/sm64-port/README.md

 ## Known Issues

 This is a work-in-progress, most things are broken.
-It *does* run on a real hardware using native GX render.
+It *does* run on a real hardware.

 Using OpenGX throws an invalid read on Dolphin, though ignoring that warning things render to some extend.
 Use `ENABLE_OPENGX=1` to enable it